-My blog follows my travels through the US & Canada in a RAV4 & and an Escape 17B Travel Trailer.
+My blog follows my travels through the US & Canada in an Escape 21 Travel Trailer towed by an Tacoma Off Road truck.

 For anyone interested in additional photos I have a Web Page with photos & journals of all my trips.

 Today's Photo - Great Falls, McLean, VA.